ECHILD-analyses/.github/profile/README.md

 ### Contents of this GitHub organisation

 All researchers using the [ECHILD research database](https://www.echild.ac.uk) are encouraged to share their analytical code.
 The
-ECHILD Analyses GitHub Organisation is a collation of (forked) repositories of analytical code submitted by ECHILD research database users.
+ECHILD Analyses GitHub Organisation is a compilation of (forked) repositories of analytical code submitted by ECHILD research database users.

 ### ✨ Contributing ✨